In the southwest of France, nestled in the Midi- Pyrenees is The Ariege Department, one of the least populated and unspoilt regions of France.

 Add to this a very agreeable climate and superb local cuisine, a legacy of fiercely protected traditions, and you may want to stay forever.

-If you are planning a holiday in the southwest of France, here is a small taste of why the Ariege in the Midi-Pyrenees should not be missed.
+If you are planning a holiday to the Midi-Pyrenees in the southwest of France, here is a small taste of why the Ariege region should not be missed.

 Foix – The Capital of Ariege